awolkenhauer/keep-it-simple/Indoor/Furnace.md

 ### Recommend time frame: Once a month

 1. Locate the filter compartment.
 It is typically found between the return air duct and the furnace, then remove the old filter.
-2. Unwrap the new filter from and plastic packaging
+2. Unwrap the new filter from any plastic packaging
 3. Place in the new filter in the slot.

 ### Notes: